 With a bathroom on board, are not necessary.
 This means many, many long hours on the road without any breaks to break the monotony!

 Here’s a solution: use the rest area as an energy break.
 Get out, run around a little with your kids, maybe play a little game.
 While your kids use up their excess energy and boredom, you can give your muscles a much-needed stretching out after all that driving.
 Eat something before getting back on the road.

 Spending time on a campground is a great way to break the monotony and have some fun with your family.
-Find a kid-friendly camp that offer a lot of fun activities that your kids will be excited about.
-Gaming, playground, mini golf and pool are some good activities to get involved in at a camp.
+Find a kid-friendly camp that offers a lot of fun activities that your kids will be excited about.
+Gaming, playground, mini-golf, and pool are some good activities to get involved in at a camp.